- 1 Weeping Pillar (Ustuwanah al-Hannana) or Perfumed Pillar (Ustuwanah al-Mukhallaqah)

 When the Prophet ﷺ left the palm-trunk for the pulpit, the palm trunk began to wail and shake out of grief as if it was about to explode.
 Jabir I narrates:

 When it was Friday, the Prophet ﷺ sat on that pulpit.
 The date-palm trunk near which the Prophet ﷺ used to deliver his sermons cried so much so that it was about to burst.

 [Narrated in Sahih al-Bukhari]

 The Prophet ﷺ then descended from the pulpit and consoled the tree trunk by embracing it and speaking to it gently.
-He offered it one of two choice and said:
+He offered it one of two choices and said:

 [Narrated in Sunan al-Darimi]

-After hearing this, it chose paradise and calmed down.
+After hearing this, the palm trunk chose paradise and calmed down.
 Jabir I narrates: